-Are you an academic advisor or career counselor?
+Are you a UMN academic advisor or career counselor?
 Are you a pre-health adviser at a college or university outside of the University of Minnesota system?
-Or perhaps you are a high school counselor or teacher working with a student who has pre-health interests?
+Or a high school counselor or teacher working with a student who has pre-health interests?
 This section of our website is created with you in mind.

-Explore the links presented here, designed to help you in your work with pre-health and pre-med students.
+The information below is designed to support you in your work with pre-med and other pre-health students.

 This link provides information on health careers.
 Explore career specific descriptions, occupational outlooks, and general program details for the health professional programs at the University of Minnesota as well as health programs not available at the University.